fommil/fpmortals/manuscript/complete.md

 The most common use for `ReaderT` is to provide environment information to a program.
 In `drone-dynamic-agents` we need access to the user's Oauth 2.0 Refresh Token to be able to contact Google.
-The obvious thing is to load the `RefreshTokens` from disk on startup, and make every method take an `implicit
+The obvious thing is to load the `RefreshTokens` from disk on startup, and make every method take a `RefreshToken` parameter.
-tokens: RefreshToken`.
 In fact, this is such a common requirement that Martin Odersky has proposed [implicit functions](https://www.scala-lang.org/blog/2016/12/07/implicit-function-types.html).

 A better solution is for our program to have an algebra that provides the